 Meanwhile, Joss is planning a “couples party” with Alex.
-They have a brief conversation about Joss’ attraction to men, with Alex saying that she can understand how Joss can’t just turn those feeling off.
-Joss swears that won’t be a problem, and compares it to someone who just became a vegetarian, but still craves “meat” once and awhile.
-But back @ work, Olivier continues being subtly flirty towards Joss.
-And one night he checks in on her, after she finished showing a house to that kinky couple from last episode, where the flirting intensifies and they go into the house and have wild sex.
+They have a brief conversation about Joss’ attraction to men, with Alex saying that she can understand how Joss can’t just turn those feelings off.
+Joss swears that won’t be a problem, and compares it to someone who just became a vegetarian, but still craves “meat” once and a while.
+But back at work, Oliver continues being subtly flirty towards Joss.
+And one night he checks in on her after she finished showing a house to that kinky couple from the last episode, where the flirting intensifies and they go into the house and have wild sex.
 How wild?
-Well, when Joss goes back to her place and Alex notices a bite mark on Joss’ side (how convenient), deducing that Joss had sex with a man, qnd the next morning gets Joss to admit that it was Olivier.
-Alex is hurt and angry, but Joss tries to act like it was no big deal, and doesn’t understand why Alex is so mad.
+Well, when Joss goes back to her place and Alex notices a bite mark on Joss’ side (how convenient), deducing that Joss had sex with a man, and the next morning gets Joss to admit that it was Olivier.
+Alex is hurt and angry, but Joss tries to act like it was no big deal and doesn’t understand why Alex is so mad.
 It’s interesting to note that this action now officially makes Joss a cheater, like Savi and Karen, so those three women sort of fit the “Mistresses” label now.